deepblueparticle/event-queue/README.md

-Implementation of an event queue as a test problem solution.
+Implementation of an event queue as a test task solution.

 Task description
 ================